sjlouji/game-centre/CONTRIBUTING.md

-# Contributing to Game Center
+# Contributing to GCADE

-First off, thank you for considering contributing to Game Center!
+First off, thank you for considering contributing to GCADE!
 It's people like you that make this project great.
 Every contribution is valuable.

 ## Running a Local Build

-Here is a quick guide on how to run the Game Center repo locally so you can start contributing to the project.
+Here is a quick guide on how to run the GCADE repo locally so you can start contributing to the project.

 **Prerequisites:**
 - Node.js (v18 or higher)